AbdullahHR10/alx-low_level_programming/0x02-functions_nested_loops/README.md

 # ALX SE Project 0x02 - C Functions, Nested Loops

-This repository contains solutions to various C programming tasks as part of the ALX SE Project 0x02.
+This project contains solutions to various C programming tasks as part of the ALX SE Project 0x02.
 Each task is solved with a separate C file.

 **Author:** Abdullah Hussein